AlessandroMozzato/cs50w/project0/README.md

 Finally all three pages contain a footer with links to all pages to allow to go through every page in the website.
 The footer is organized in columns using the bootstrap grid component.

 I used sass to assign different colors to various divs and to do assign the media query to all the pages.

+I used the media query to change the space occupied by the central div when the page shrinks, going from 80% to 100%.